ESOS – the Energy Savings Opportunity Scheme

 Approach to ESOS

 - Organisations can opt for the bare minimum of work necessary to achieve compliance, leading to a very short list of energy saving opportunities.
 Alternatively, a more proactive approach can be adopted, by conducting a wide-ranging assessment of an estate and deriving more energy saving opportunities.
-Both approaches achieve compliance.
+Both approaches achieve compliance with the Energy Savings Opportunity Scheme.
 The latter seeks to derive greater benefit for the organisation.

 - In our experience, many ESOS Phase 1 assessments (reporting in 2014/15) were thin on recommendations, especially considering the price paid for the work.
 We also know that fees varied widely and there was a rush towards the end of the reporting period, enabling audit prices to be raised.